Week 1: Genome Analytics

 Following the practices recommended here, we

-will be creating this conda environment directly from a YML file and this file
+will create our conda environment directly from a version controlled YML

 directory, open a new file and name it